 - Pay your bills on time and in full.

 - Keep an eye on your credit report.
 You can get an annual free report from each bureau giving you 3 reports per year

 - As you get more credit cards, refrain from closing old ones, but if you do, have a plan in place to avoid a hit on your score

-- Keep the accounts active even it’s just charging one small item every couple month.
+- Keep the accounts active even if it’s just charging one small item every couple of months.

 - Be patient, it will take some time.
 Treat any services that offer to help you raise your scores with some suspicion.